Digital Principals of the Year

 Winners receive an expenses-paid (airfare, lodging, and registration) trip to the annual national conference.
 In addition, winners will have an opportunity to speak at the National Principals Conference.
 Winners will also be featured on the cover of Principal Leadership magazine.

 Through the generous support of Jostens, the NASSP Digital Principals of the Year will get access to the McKinsey Management Program for School Leaders (MMPSL), a dynamic and highly interactive online leadership training program.
-The winners will receive the full MMPSL Executive Leadership Development Program.
+The winners may receive the full MMPSL Executive Leadership Development Program.

 *To align with the shift of NASSP's annual conference from the winter to summer, the year of designation for the Digital Principals of the Year was shifted, resulting in six winners in 2017 only.
 Join us in celebrating the six winners.